cponcej/awesome-tech/docs/sw-devel.md

 - [10 Awesome AngularJS Tutorials to Kick-Start your Web Programming Projects](http://www.javacodegeeks.com/2015/12/10-awesome-angularjs-tutorials-to-kick-start-your-web-programming-projects.html)
 - [Secrets of the JavaScript Ninja – Debugging JavaScript](http://www.webcodegeeks.com/javascript/secrets-of-the-javascript-ninja-debugging-javascript/)
 - [aprendiendo-javascript.readthedocs.org](http://aprendiendo-javascript.readthedocs.org)
+- [DZone: Single Page Application Technologies With Angular 🌟🌟🌟](https://dzone.com/articles/single-page-application-technologies-with-angular) This article gives an overview of web development using Angular JS through Single Page Applications (SPA) technologies.
+It illustrates at a high level how to use AngularJS with technologies such as PHP, .Net, Ruby on Rails (ROR), and Java.

 [![Hello World](images/hello_world.png)](https://twitter.com/nixcraft)